GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 Latency-based routing is particularly useful for global applications that serve users from multiple geographical locations.
 By directing users to the nearest and fastest-performing region, it minimizes network lag and enhances application responsiveness.
 This approach is commonly used for services such as web applications, APIs, and content delivery networks that require low-latency interactions.

 To ensure reliability, latency-based routing can be combined with Route 53 health checks.
 If a resource in the lowest-latency region becomes unhealthy, Route 53 automatically removes it from DNS responses and directs traffic to the next best-performing region.
 This ensures that users always connect to the most responsive and available endpoint, maintaining high availability and optimal performance for distributed applications.

+#### Geolocation routing

+AWS Route 53 Geolocation Routing allows DNS queries to be answered based on the geographic location of the requestor.
+When a user makes a DNS request, Route 53 determines their location using the source IP address and responds with the DNS record that matches that location.
+You can configure records at different levels, including state (for the U.S.), country, or continent, allowing precise traffic direction.
+This is useful for content localization, regulatory compliance, and distributing traffic based on user location.
+If no matching geolocation record is found, Route 53 returns a default record if configured; otherwise, the query fails.

+!> [!IMPORTANT]

+> Geolocation Routing does not route users to the closest server geographically.
+Instead, it searches for a matching record in a specific order: first, it looks for a record at the state level (if applicable), then the country level, followed by the continent level.
+If no record is found for the user's location, Route 53 returns the default record (if configured).
+This means a user in one country may not be routed to a physically closer server but rather to a server designated for their specific country or continent.